 Frequently asked questions

-As soon as possible and not later than Friday, August 26, 2016.
-You will be emailed the result of your application in the week commencing Monday, September 5, 2016.
+Before the end of August, 2017.
+You will be emailed the result of your application in the week commencing Monday, September 11, 2017.

-Currently no, but we are hoping to begin a new Master’s programme, using a mixture of time on campus and distance study, in mid-2017.
+Currently no, but we are involved in a new Master’s programme, using a mixture of full-time sessions and distance study, which begins in Bulawayo in mid-2017.
+Further details can be obtained from firstname.lastname@example.org.
 We can provide a list of other South African universities which offer Master’s degrees in peace studies.

-- Is attendance at the university compulsory for the required one month class in 2017 and two weeks in 2018?
+3. Is attendance at the university compulsory for the required period in 2018 and a further week in 2019?

 Absolutely.
 We realise that attendance may involve sacrifice.
 However, it will be a fantastic learning experience and our experience tells us that without such an investment, your chances of completing a Doctorate are low.

-DUT currently offers free tuition fees for first three years of the PhD, but see the note on possible tuition fees under Costs above.
-There is also assistance for the fieldwork and other research costs (up to R15 000); receipts for such costs must be provided.
+DUT currently offers free tuition fees for the first three years of the PhD.
+There is also assistance for fieldwork and other research costs (up to a total of R15 000).

 As noted, for non-South Africans, there are travel, accommodation, medical aid (if over three months in South Africa) and costs associated with the visa process.
-All students pay the student administration levy of R1,650 per annum.
-If you are employed and are therefore a part-time student, or are on leave with pay, it is assumed you are able to finance these costs from your income, savings or support from your employer.
+DUT currently offers scholarships for PhD students of R4,000 a month for 30 months, which is just enough to live as a single person in Durban.
+If you are employed and are therefore a part-time student, or are on leave with pay, it is assumed you are able to finance yourself from your income, savings or support from your employer.
+If this applies to you, please do not apply for a scholarship.

 For South Africans holding a university post, the NRF administers DAAD in-country scholarships (same website).

-NB You are expected to be completely honest and transparent when applying for any financial assistance.
-The basic rule is not more than one scholarship per person; if you get two, you must say no to one.
-If, following your full-time semester on campus, you return to employment of more than 10 hours per week, you must relinquish the scholarship.
-This will allow other full-time students who are not working to receive a scholarship.
+You are expected to be completely honest and transparent when applying for any financial assistance.
+If you are given a scholarship but then secure employment of more than 10 hours per week, you must relinquish the scholarship.
+This will allow other full-time students who are not working to receive one.

 To register as a full-time student means that you are able to devote 40 hours per week (five full days) to study.
 Part-time students are expected to devote a minimum of 12-15 hours per week.